Our mission

 Leyla Dogruel

-I am interested in the role local media play in conveying and negotiating global issues such as climate change and how local journalism contributes to addressing the climate crisis at the community level.
+I am interested in understanding the role that local media play in conveying and negotiating global issues, such as climate change, and how local journalism contributes to addressing the climate crisis at the community level.

 Professor Dr Leyla Dogruel (Communication Studies)